DominikGorecki/gitkata/Part01/instructions.md

 nothing to commit, working tree clean
 ```

-# Adding
+# Step 2: Adding & Committing
+## Create a new tracked file to Repo
-4. Let's add a file to our repository.
-Inside out the nikgo folder, we will add a [github_username].md file.
+Let's add a file to our repository.
+Inside our the ```gitkata/Part01/students/``` folder, we will add a ```[github_username].md``` file.
 For example, since my github username is DominikGorecki, I have created a new file called, *DominikGorecki.md* in my favorite editor vim (but feel free to use notepad, atom, vscode, or whatever).
 - After we create the file, let's check the status again: ```git status```
 - You should see something like this output that indicates that you have an untracked file in your repo:
 ```